CyVerse-learning-materials/cyverse_quickstart_template/README.md

     - The CyVerse base tutorial repo URL is **XXXXXX**
     - Name your repo for the name of your quick start or tutorial, e.g.
     *'name_quick_start'* or *'name_tutorial'*
 2. Edit the **markdown version** of the template you are working from.
-Save an images or other files in the appropriate directories.
-You may delete unused templates.
+Save images or other files in the appropriate directories.
+3. Delete unused templates.
 We will have **only one tutorial or quick start per repo.**
-3. Save your markdown as  *'name_quick_start'* or *'name_tutorial'*
+4. Save your markdown as  *'name_quickstart.md'* or *'name_tutorialmd'*
-4. In the repo directory start the process of building the tutorial files:
+5. In the repo directory start the process of building the tutorial files:

-        $ sphinx-quickstart
+        $ sphinx-quickstart --project= 'title_of_your_tutorial_or_quick start'  --author="your_name" --release=1.0
         # you may accept most defaults (by hitting enter)
         # Enter the following values as prompted
         # Project name: the title of your tutorial/quick start